This article is for Education edition users. Other users can go to Meet security and privacy.

 To find the latest updates to Meet, Classroom, and other education products, see What’s new in Google Workspace.

 With Google Meet, schools can take advantage of the same secure-by-design infrastructure, built-in protection, and global network that Google uses to secure your information and safeguard your privacy.
 For more details, see Meet security and privacy and edu.google.com/privacy.

 - Transparency—Google is committed to transparency about our data collection policies and practices.
-The Education edition privacy notice and agreement explain our contractual obligations to protect your data.
+The Google Workspace for Education privacy notice and agreement explain our contractual obligations to protect your data.
 We follow a rigid process for responding to government requests for customer data and we disclose information about the number and type of requests we receive from governments in the Google Transparency Report.

 - Regular audits—We undergo regular rigorous security and privacy audits for our Cloud services, including Meet.

 - Data retention—With Google Vault, admins can set retention policies for Meet recordings stored in Google Drive.
 This is useful to fulfill legal obligations.

 - Smart features and personalization—You or your users decide whether smart features in Gmail, Chat, and Meet, and personalization features in other Google products, can use data from Gmail, Chat, and Meet.
 You can configure these settings for users, and users can always choose their own settings.
 Learn more about Smart features and personalization.